claytonwramsey/chess-engines-class/final/menu.md

   In other words, add a rule so that if a move is ever repeated in a search, we can immediately call that line a draw.

+- **Late move reduction.**
+  Moves which are searched late in the search tree are often bad.
+  Reduce the search depth of the engine for late moves and observe how much of a performance gain that causes.

 ## Medium tasks (50 - 500 lines of code)

 - **Phased move generation.**